andcetera/web-scraping-challenge/README.md

 ## Deliverable 2 Analysis Results:

 **Question 1:**
 In our dataset, the Martian year is broken up into 12 months, which are much longer than Earth months.
+There are 22.57 Earth months in a Martian year.

 **Question 2:**
 There are 1,977 Martian days worth of measurements in the dataset.